JanFriske/Figura-KI---Figura-AI/README.md

 CE (Core Engine): This forms the backbone of the Figura-AI system, housing essential building blocks that ensure smooth running of the system's core operations.

-SASE (Sequence and Stability Engine): This engine ensures the stability of all processes within Figura-AI, managing system resources, process termination, and database management.
+SSASE (System-Sequence and Stability Engine): This engine ensures the stability of all processes within Figura-AI, managing system resources, process termination, and database management.

 IE (Investigation Engine): The ETW engine is responsible for autonomous data investigation within the system.
 It contains a variety of building blocks, each tailored for specific investigation and analysis functions.